 Tamarind & Honey Sauce

-- Place chicken in a large bag with corn starch.
-Shake until all chicken pieces are evenly coated.
+Place chicken in a large bag with corn starch.
+Shake until all wings are evenly coated.
 Remove chicken from bag and dust off excess.

 Fill large pan with half inch of oil and heat on medium high.

 Pan-fry chicken evenly on all sides until golden brown.
 Remove from oil and transfer to a plate lined with paper towels to absorb excess oil.

 In a small sauce pan, add corn starch slurry, fish sauce, honey and tamarind powder.
 Mix well.
 Heat on medium high then immediately turn off heat once sauce slightly thickens (about 8-10 minutes).
 Sauce will thicken more once cooled.
 If using tamarind pulp in place of tamarind powder, make sure to smash pulp with a spoon to separate it from the seeds and fibers while sauce is boiling.
 Once sauce thickens, use a small strainer or spoon to remove seeds/fibers from the sauce then discard.